 Previously only people in tinfoil hats would say things like this, but CBS News reported the CIA has confirmed it uses social media to spy on people.
 If this year has taught us anything it’s that social media is just a way to find out how to better sell us stuff.
 Companies like Facebook and Twitter are in the game for those sweet advertising dollars, but how better to build government watch lists than to scrape people’s social media accounts for information.

 Frighteningly, the CIA’s involvement goes much deeper than finding your favorite brand of baby powder.
 Since 2004, Google and the CIA have partnered to erode our privacy.
 In 2010, they jointly invested in a company called Recorded Future.
-This company’s goal is to create an Artificial Intelligence (AI) could mean any of a wide range ...
-More that uses data gleaned from the web to predict when, where, why, and with whom events may occur.
+This company’s goal is to create an artificial intelligence that uses data gleaned from the web to predict when, where, why, and with whom events may occur.

 There’s a link in the show notes to the CBS News report, if you dare.